Incorporation of Skidaway Island – Just the FAQs

 7. To create or preserve local identity;

-8. To prevent forced annexation by nearby municipalities, where Skidaway Island voters would be a small voting block; and
+8. To prevent forced annexation or consolidation by nearby municipalities, where Skidaway Island voters would be a small voting block; and

 9. To address dissatisfaction with the current service from the county government in the Special Service District as expressed by many residents of Skidaway Island.